ROESELARE COMMUNAL CEMETERY

 There are 91 First World War Commonwealth casualties commemorated in this cemetery, 8 of which are unidentified, Special memorials commemorate two casualties buried at Roulers German Cemetery whose graves were destroyed by shellfire.

-3 of the 1st World War casualties were brought in from churchyards at Hooghlede and Knocke in 1936.
+3 of the First World War casualties were brought in from churchyards at Hooghlede and Knocke in 1936.

 The cemetery also contains seven burials from the Second World War, all dating from 1940.